Thajeepan-Rathiharan/Module-2-Assessment/README.md

 8. Then waited until I saw a link for the deployed page within GitHub Page section.
 This can take a while.
 Once the page updates I got this message: Your site is live at https://thajeepan-rathiharan.github.io/Module-2-Assessment/.

 ## Credits

+Font used for the quiz website was [Merriweather font](https://fonts.google.com/specimen/Merriweather?query=Merr) from Google fonts.

 I got the questions and buttons layouts from the following [YouTube video](https://www.youtube.com/watch?v=WiLTsxjCmWQ&t=591s).